awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 ## Use Storage Connectors with Session Scripts<a name="use-storage-connectors-with-session-scripts"></a>

 When AppStream 2\.0 storage connectors are enabled, they begin mounting when the session start scripts run\.
 If your script relies on the storage connectors being mounted, you can wait for the connectors to be available\.
-AppStream 2\.0 maintains the mount status of the storage connectors in the Windows registry, at the following key:
+AppStream 2\.0 maintains the mount status of the storage connectors in the Windows registry on Windows instances, at the following key:

 HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Amazon\\AppStream\\Storage\\<provided user name>\\<Storage connector>